smwoj/dialogflow-python-webhook/README.md

 Python implementation of a simple Flask-based webhook for dialogflow agent.

-It's designed with experimentation in mind and quite a bare-bones solution, but allows you to make a simple, but highly extensible voice assistant reachable from your Android device in 30 minutes.
+It's designed with experimentation in mind and quite a bare-bones solution, yet allows you to make a simple, but highly extensible voice assistant reachable from your Android device in 30 minutes.

 # How does it work?
 Custom Google Action can be implemented in Dialogflow, which is an out-of-the-box Google's NLU solution.

-Simply speaking, when you speak to your custom Google Action, Google assistant takes care of speech recognition and forwards the utterance to the DialogFlow agent.
-DialogFlow performs NLU and attempts to match an intent defined for a given agent (agents are in 1:1 relation to Google Assistant).
+Simply speaking, when you speak to your custom Google Action, Google assistant takes care of speech recognition and forwards the utterance to the Dialogflow agent.
+DialogFfow performs NLU and attempts to match an intent defined for a given agent (agents are in 1:1 relation to Google Assistant).

-Intents are defined within the DialogFlow agent.
-Intent definition requires training utterances (obviously), slots definition and fulfillment method, which is called when a user utters a sentence matching this intent.
+Intents are defined within the Dialogflow agent.
+Intent definition requires training utterances (obviously), slots definition and a fulfillment method, which is called when a user utters a sentence matching given intent.

 One of the fulfillment possibilities is providing your own webhook.
 Dialogflow will send a POST request to a webservice you provide.
 This request will contain all the data related to the user's utterance (full utterance, matched slots, conversation id and others).